arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-rs485/content.md

 The Opta™ acting as receiver will get the incoming data, decode them, and discard non-valid or out-of-range data.
 The decoded data will switch the relay state and the status LED to the opposite of the current state.
 For instance, if the receiver captures a `2` from the sender while the receiver has its 2nd relay closed with a turned-on 2nd status LED, the receiver will open the relay and turn off the 2nd status LED as a deactivation indication.

 The other way around, in case of an open relay/LED off status, Opta™ will close the relay and turn on the status LED corresponding to the number received in the recent transmission.
-The same occurs for all the pairs of relays/status LED.
+The same occurs for all the pairs of relays/status LEDs.

 ### The Opta™ Sender Sketch